Unless otherwise noted, all courses are 3 credits

 COMM 3480 Public Relations: Defines the functions of public relations method and its historical context.
 Students are apprised of the basic tools used in varied public relations situations.
 Prerequisite: COMM 2100

-COMM 3490 Radio News: Instruction and practical experience in the basic techniques of television news writing.
+COMM 3490 Radio News: Instruction and practical experience in the basic techniques of radio news writing.
 Reporting for radio and producing radio news programs.
 Analysis of radio news broadcasts and discussions of the major issues involved in radio journalism.
 Prerequisite: COMM 2100

 COMM 3500 Television News: Instruction and practical experience in the basic techniques of television news writing.
 Writing for film and videotape, reporting for television and producing television new programs.
 Analysis of television news broadcasts and discussion of the major issues involved in television journalism.
 Prerequisite: COMM 2100